amelnikau/blog/README.md

 Received token should be used in all requests to /blog* API

 Use it in "Authorization" header in format "JWT <TOKEN_VALUE>"

+To run tests:
+* npm install
+* npm test (executes all unit tests)
+* npm run coverage (shows coverage for tested files)
+* npm run coverage_all (shows coverage for all files in the project)